Skip to main content

 Office of Technical Assistance (OTA)

-HUD TA > Distressed Cities and Persistent Poverty Technical Assistance Program | Resources | Contact
+HUD TA > Distressed Cities Technical Assistance Program | Resources | Contact

-Distressed Cities and Persistent Poverty Technical Assistance Program
+Distressed Cities Technical Assistance Program

-Download the DCTA Program Info Sheet (English | Español)
+Download the DCTA Program Info Sheet (English)

 Overview

-The Distressed Cities and Persistent Poverty Technical Assistance (DCTA) program is designed to build capacity of local governments experiencing economic distress and assist local governments and their nonprofit partners in alleviating persistent poverty in specific areas (census tracts).
+The Distressed Cities Technical Assistance (DCTA) program is designed to build capacity of local governments experiencing economic distress and assist local governments and their nonprofit partners in alleviating persistent poverty in specific areas (census tracts).
 Through DCTA, HUD provides technical assistance (TA) directly to entities serving smaller communities with populations under 50,000.

 DCTA considers good fiscal health, strong financial performance, and effective financial management practices to be the foundation for successful implementation of projects and progression towards goals.
 Therefore, these are central components of the TA offered through this program.